CDRH/rsolr_cdrh/README.md

 ```

 ### Defaults and Customization
 Let's step back for just a second and talk about some defaults.
-When you initialize a new Rsolr_Tei::Query object, it comes with some assumptions.
+When you initialize a new RSolrCdrh::Query object, it comes with some assumptions.
 For faceting, it uses the following settings:
 ```ruby
 # Facet Defaults
 {